top of page

 It develops because at some point it worked.

-Children growing up in unpredictable environments often learn to read a room quickly.
+Children growing up in unpredictable environments learn to read a room quickly.
 They notice shifts in tone, tension, and mood.
 They learn who needs calming, who needs space, and how to prevent conflict before it begins.

-Those skills can become incredibly sophisticated.
+Those skills become incredibly sophisticated.

 They are also exhausting to maintain for a lifetime.